Under The New Jersey Law, What Exactly Does ‘Assault By Auto’ Mean?

 What Are The Different Grades Or Levels Of Assault By Auto Charges In New Jersey?

 Generally, a defendant charged with Assault by Auto where a DWI is alleged in New Jersey will be facing a fourth, third, or second-degree crime, which is all indictable offenses; however, there are circumstances in which the charge might consider a disorderly person offense.

-How Does The Severity Of Injuries On The Victim Affect The Charge Of Assault By Auto In NJ?
+How Does The Severity Of Injuries On The Victim Affect The Charge Of Assault By Auto In New Jersey?

 If a defendant charges with Assault by Auto in New Jersey, he is generally facing a fourth-degree crime.
 If the circumstances prove that the victim in the case has a serious bodily injury resulting directly from the defendant’s reckless conduct, he could be found guilty of Assault by Auto under fourth degree and sentenced up to 18 months in jail and $10,000.00 in fines.

 The grade of the crime will increase if the defendant was driving under the influence of liquor or drugs during the time of the offense, a violation of N.J.S.A.
 39:4-50.
-This means that a defendant is guilty of DUI/DWI and Assault by Auto with serious bodily injury, is a third-degree crime.
-If non-serious bodily injury occurs, it is a fourth-degree crime.
+This means that a defendant guilty of DUI/DWI and Assault by Auto with serious bodily injury is a third-degree crime.
+If nonserious bodily injury occurs, it is a fourth-degree crime.

 What Are Assault By Auto Penalties In New Jersey?